dougallj/applegpu/README.md

 ## Emulator

 Emulator is not a standalone tool, nor a final API, and so far has only been used for testing the logic of instructions against hardware.
-There's flow control yet, but if you want to use it, it looks something like:
+There's no flow control yet, but if you want to use it, it looks something like:

 ```
 cs = applegpu.CoreState()